ChimeHQ/Neon/README.md

 - A theme system
 - A single View subclass

 Neon has a strong focus on efficiency and flexibility.
-These qualities bring some serious complexity.
-Right now, Neon is a collection of components that can be assembled together as part of a larger text system.
-It does not include a single View that ties everything together.

-I realize that many people are looking for exactly that.
-But, it's deceptively difficult, as text systems can be phenomenally complicated.
-I'd love to make easier-to-use parts, and that's a goal.
-But, it has to be done in a way that does not sacrifice flexibility.
+I realize that many people are looking for a drop-in editor View subclass that does it all.
+This is a lower-level library.
+You could, however, use Neon to power the portions of this editor.

 The library is being extracted from the [Chime](https://www.chimehq.com) editor.
 It's a big system, and pulling it out is something we intend to do over time.